fluxcd/flagger/docs/README.md

 - title: Safer Releases
   details: Reduce the risk of introducing a new software version in production by gradually shifting traffic to the new version while measuring metrics like HTTP/gRPC request success rate and latency.
 - title: Flexible Traffic Routing
   details: Shift and route traffic between app versions using a service mesh like Istio, Linkerd or AWS App Mesh.
-Or if a service mesh does not meet your needs, use an Ingress controller like Contour, Gloo or NGINX.
+Or if a service mesh does not meet your needs, use an Ingress controller like Contour, Gloo, NGINX or Skipper.
 - title:  Extensible Validation
   details: Besides the builtin metrics checks, you can extend your application analysis with custom Prometheus, Datadog, CloudWatch metrics and webooks for running acceptance tests, load tests, or any other custom validation.
 footer: Apache License 2.0 | Copyright © 2018-2020 Weaveworks